scil/LaravelFly/package_config_examples/AsgardCms.md

 			$this->app->register('Barryvdh\Debugbar\ServiceProvider');
 		}
 ```
-If you'd like to use Debugbar, please follow the steps in [Debugbar.md](Debugbar.md)

 ## Final
-All of AsgardCms services are hard to registered or booted on work.
+All of AsgardCms services are hard to registered or booted on WorkerStart.
 All of them are registered and booted in each request.
 So AsgardCms can't use LaravelFly power.
 I use AsgardCms to make sure Laravel works fine on LaravelFly.